 If your family needs to apply for free and reduced lunch benefits in Fayette County Public Schools you must go ONLINE and sign up.

-The 2022-23 school year applications for a student’s free/reduced eligibility are available online.
+The 2023-24 school year applications for a student’s free/reduced eligibility are available online.
 Even if you are in a CEP School where all students receive free lunch your information is still needed!

 Middle: Beaumont, Edythe J. Hayes, Jessie Clark, and SCAPA at Bluegrass

-Other programs: STEAM Academy
+Other: STEAM Academy

 In these schools ALL students receive free lunch but your information is still needed!
 Please complete the form online to be counted so schools have an accurate count of needs.

-Elementary: Arlington, Ashland, Booker T. Washington, Breckinridge, Cardinal Valley, Coventry Oak, Deep Springs, Dixie, Garden Springs, Glendover, Harrison, James Lane Allen, Julius Marks, Lansdowne, Liberty, Mary Todd, Meadowthorpe, Millcreek, Northern, Picadome, Russell Cave, Sandersville, Southern, Squires, Tates Creek, William Wells Brown, and Yates
+Elementary: Arlington, Ashland, Booker T. Washington, Breckinridge, Brenda Cowan, Cardinal Valley, Coventry Oak, Deep Springs, Dixie, Garden Springs, Glendover, Harrison, James Lane Allen, Julius Marks, Lansdowne, Liberty, Mary Todd, Meadowthorpe, Millcreek, Northern, Picadome, Russell Cave, Sandersville, Southern, Squires, Tates Creek, William Wells Brown, and Yates

 Middle: Bryan Station, Crawford, Leestown, Lexington Traditional Magnet, Morton, Southern, Tates Creek, and Winburn